 - St(s) Stitch(es)

-Additional Notes: Ch 3 at the beginning of rows counts as a double crochet stitch.
-Ch 1 at beginning of row doesn’t count as a stitch.
+Additional Notes: The chain 3 at the beginning of rows counts as a double crochet stitch.
+The ch 1 at the beginning of rows doesn’t count as a stitch.

 Row 2: 2 dc in same st as ch. *Sk 2 sts.
 1 sc in next st. Sk 2 sts.
 5 dc in next st. Rep from * to end of row.
 End with 3 dc in turning ch.
 Ch 1 and turn.